 Financial guarantees are initially recognised in the financial statements (within Provisions) at fair value, being the premium received.
 Subsequent to initial recognition, the Bank's liability under each guarantee is measured at the higher of the amount initially recognised less cumulative amortisation recognised in the income statement, and an ECL provision.
 The premium received is recognised in the income statement in Net fees and commission income on a straight line basis over the life of the guarantee.
 Undrawn loan commitments and letters of credits are commitments under which, over the duration of the commitment, the Bank is required to provide a loan with pre-specified terms to the customer.
 From 1 January 2018, financial guarantee contracts are in the scope of the ECL requirements.
 The nominal contractual value of financial guarantees, letters of credit and undrawn loan commitments, where the loan agreed to be provided is on market terms, are not recorded on in the statement of financial position.
 The nominal values of these instruments together with the corresponding ECLs are disclosed in Note 11.

-(d) Financial instruments - initial recognition and subsequent measurement (IFRS 9) (continued) (ii) Reclassification of financial assets and liabilities
+(ii) Reclassification of financial assets and liabilities

 The Bank does not reclassify its financial assets subsequent to their initial recognition, apart from the exceptional circumstances where a change in the business model has been registered.
-The Bank did not reclassify any of its financial assets in 2021 and 2020.
+The Bank did not reclassify any of its financial assets in 2023 and 2022.